UNT John S Gossett Memorial High School Tournament

 Contention:

 I expect that the contention is readable in 4 minutes without having to spread.
 So here is your fair warning, DO NOT SPREAD, if I can't follow you at your speed, I will either stop flowing or only write what I hear.
 This will probably hurt you.
 So be careful.
+IF you want to read really fast, send me the speech doc before the round, and make sure that it is the one you are reading.
+If you fail to do so, I cannot be held responsible for what I missed.
 I want clear signposting when you transition from Uniqueness, Link, Internal Link, and Impact.

 Rebuttal: